-School staff must ensure that they are aware of the procedure to follow when a child goes missing from education.
-Ensure that your register is taken with in the first 10 minutes of your lesson.
+School staff must ensure that they are aware of the procedure to follow when a child is absent or goes missing from education.
+Ensure that your register is taken as early as possible within your lesson.
 If A child leaves your lesson without your consent or is missing from your lesson for longer than you would expect contact the year team who will then seek to find the child, contact parents and if required, the police.